Why Prasar Bharti is right in asking PTI about its accountability

 It may be recalled that the news agency had interviewed Chinese Ambassador to India Sun Weidong.
 He had accused New Delhi of provoking the violent clash at Galwan Valley on June 15.
 He said that the onus is on India.
 The Indian side crossed the Line of Actual Control for provocation and attacked the Chinese border troops, he had also said.

-Prasar Bharti has told PTI that its anti national reporting makes it no longer tenable to continue the relationship.
+Prasar Bharti has told PTI that its anti-national reporting makes it no longer tenable to continue the relationship.

-PTI in a statement said that the the central government seems to be working towards the "dismemberment" of the news agency Press Trust of India, after public broadcaster Prasar Bharati threatened to cancel its subscription over its allegedly anti-national coverage.
+PTI in a statement said that the central government seems to be working towards the "dismemberment" of the news agency Press Trust of India, after public broadcaster Prasar Bharati threatened to cancel its subscription over its allegedly anti-national coverage.

 The government gives the impression of working for the dismemberment of the Press Trust of India (PTI), India's premier news agency which has established a name for itself for being a professional news establishment."